Scyy-dev/starfall/versions/v1/README.md

     presses_b = button_b.get_presses()
 ```

 Great!
 We've added the ability to move left and right.
-But the display isn't updating, so we need to move the display call inside the loop as well.
+But the display isn't updating, so we need to move the display call to inside the infinite loop as well.

 ### Giving the game time